 How Many REALTORS® Are There?

-There are over $2M real estate agents in the United States.
+There are over 2 million real estate agents in the United States.
 Of those, 1.37M are Realtors®, according to the National Association of Realtors (NAR).
 Why the disparity between those numbers?
 While all Realtors are real estate agents, the opposite is not always true.
 Here’s why:

 Agents vs. Realtors